pbv-public/fastify-firestore-service/README.md

 const app = await makeTestApp(params)
 app.listen({ port: 8090, host: '0.0.0.0' })
 ```

+## Setting up Error Reporting
+Any 500 HTTP response will be logged to Sentry if:
+* The `NODE_ENV` environment variable is not localhost
+* The service's logging configuration has the `sentryDSN` parameter set

+The Sentry repo will include:
+* Information about the user like ID or IP, as well as their user agent header
+* Information about the request including HTTP method, URL and response code
+* A unique ID for the request (the first part is a UUID identifying the
+  fastify instance which is running, and the second part is a number indicating
+  this requests unique number on this instance)
+* Stack trace of the error
+* Environment name (e.g., test or prod)
+* Release = git hash of the source code for the service that's running

 # Components
 A service is composed of components.
 A component can be an API, a DB Model,